Toy Poodle Information and Characteristics

 Before bringing home a Toy Poodle, make sure you know what the law says about dog ownership in the UK.
 It’s not just about love—it’s about responsibility.

-Every dog in the UK must be microchipped by eight weeks old.
+1. Microchipping: Every dog in the UK must be microchipped by eight weeks old.
 The keeper’s name and address must be kept up to date in the microchip registry.
 If not, you can be fined up to £500.
-You can learn more on GOV.UK: -

-Even if your dog is chipped, it must wear a collar and tag in public.
-The tag should include the keeper’s surname and address. -
+2. Collar and Tag: Even if your dog is chipped, it must wear a collar and tag in public.
+The tag should include the keeper’s surname and address.

-While Toy Poodles aren’t a listed breed, they must still be under control in public.
-If your dog bites someone or behaves dangerously, you may face legal action. -
+3. Dangerous Dogs Act: While Toy Poodles aren’t a listed breed, they must still be under control in public.
+If your dog bites someone or behaves dangerously, you may face legal action.

 By following the rules, you protect your dog—and yourself.
 Owning a dog is a legal duty, and Toy Poodles deserve safe, lawful homes.